December 7, 2020

 The Wellington-Mystic River launch facility near the Wellington MBTA station in Medford is a single-lane ramp with parking nearby and a float system.
 To access Boston Harbor, some three miles downriver, you will need to negotiate a set of locks.

-The ramp at Quincy Marine Center on Houghs Neck off Sea Street offers free public launching and parking for about 20 rigs, as well as a courtesy dock.
+The launch facility at Quincy Marine Center on Houghs Neck at the end of Sea Street offers free public launching and parking, as well as a courtesy dock.
 The ramp was upgraded in 2020, and provides direct access on all tides to the southern part of Boston Harbor.
-Best to use two hours on either side of high tide.

 Probably the best public boat launch on Boston Harbor, the Weymouth-Back River facility off Neck Road puts you at the mouth of the Back River and Hewitts Cove, on the south side of the harbor.
 It is a 10-minute idle through a no-wake zone to open water.
 The two-lane ramp offers ample parking and tie-up floats, and can accommodate large boats except for one hour on either side of low tide.
 An attendant is on duty from 9:00 a.m. to 5:00 p.m. in season.
 Daily fee is $8.